zzd-lab/DeepISO/README.md

 # Feature preparing
 ## ESM2 GCN feature preparing
 Users should first generate a .pdb file for each protein (which can be obtained through Uniprot or predicted using AlphaFold/ESMFold).
-Then, users should use the ESM2 model (esm2_t33_650M_UR50D) to generate a .pt file for each protein.Finally, based on the /PeSTO/DeepISO.ESM2.PeSTO.feature.input.ipynb notebook, predict the probability of each residue in each protein being involved in protein-protein interactions.
+Then, users should use the ESM2 model (esm2_t33_650M_UR50D) to generate a .pt file for each protein.Finally, based on the `/PeSTO/DeepISO.ESM2.PeSTO.feature.input.ipynb` notebook, predict the probability of each residue in each protein being involved in protein-protein interactions.
 ## SF(Structure Feature) GCN feature preparing
+The structural features consist mainly of two parts.
+Users can generate structural features for each residue of each protein using Foldseek's `easy-search` parameter, and then use the `/Foldseek/isoform.foldseek.extract.pl` Perl script to extract information from the generated `.queryss` file.
+Afterward, PeSTO can be used to generate the probability of each residue being involved in interactions with proteins, nucleic acids, lipids, ions, or small molecules, and these probabilities can be used as features.
+Users can extract PeSTO features using the `/PeSTO/DeepISO.SF.PeSTO.feature.input.ipynb` notebook.
+## RF feature preparing
+Users can perform feature extraction using the data preparation section in `DeepISO.RF.ipynb`.
+It is necessary to generate a `.pt` file for each protein in advance using ESM2.